Testing quantum theory on curved space-time with quantum networks: Measurement-based implementation

-Both approaches should yield the same outcome according to the expected quantum dynamics on curved space-time for which $\lambda=0$, and confirming or constraining the equality would be another test of this unexplored frontier of quantum physics.
+Both approaches should yield the same outcome according to the expected quantum dynamics on curved space-time for which $\lambda=0$.
+But if linearity, unitarity, or even the Born rule no longer hold in curved space-time, such as in some models and considerations \cite{hawking1982unpredictability,sorkin1994quantum, ralph2014entanglement,berglund2022gravitizing,hubsch2024quantum}, then $\lambda \neq 0$ could occur.
+Confirming or constraining this parameter would thus be a new test of quantum principles on curved space-time, an unexplored frontier of quantum physics.